tom-howard/ros/content/amr31001/lab2.md

     ***

-    Any text that was in the terminal should now disappear, and a green banner should appear across the bottom of the terminal window:
+    A green banner should appear across the bottom of the terminal window:

     ![](/images/laptops/tmux.svg?width=14cm)